Entrepreneurial Responsibility

 Unlike Corporate Social Responsibility (CSR), which often deals with established companies and philanthropy, Entrepreneurial Responsibility is about the ethical choices made during the process of creation.

-According to the latest framework by Hรคgg et al. (2024), ER is characterized by Ethical Dualism.
-This means entrepreneurs are constantly caught between two types of responsibility:
+According to the framework by Hägg et al. (2024), Entrepreneurial Responsibility (ER) is fundamentally characterized by Ethical Dualism.
+This paradigm recognizes that entrepreneurs do not operate in a purely philosophical or purely economic vacuum; instead, they are permanently caught in a structural tension between two distinct, often conflicting spheres of responsibility:

 The challenge for any founder is that these two duties are often in conflict.
 Choosing one frequently means compromising the other.